RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/marketing-for-your-club-video.md

 The goal is that every single person in the school knows what Hack Club is, even if they don't come.

-Make sure these posters are colorful, clear, but concise.
+Make sure these posters are colorful and clear, but concise.
 Good graphics/pictures will make the design more noticeable and memorable!
 You can make your own posters on a great website called Canva.

 ![](https://cloud-g8xtbr32u.vercel.app/0untitled.png)